-1. Multiplayer Feature: Testing the game for a multiplayer feature can be an agonized task, especially if the players are belongs to different area.
-Multiplayer games hard to test, debug and sometimes impossible to reproduce the bugs and game can break easily.
+1. Multiplayer Feature: Testing the game for a multiplayer feature can be an agonized task, especially if the players belong to a different area.
+Multiplayer games are hard to test, debug, and sometimes impossible to reproduce the bugs, and games can break easily.

 One way to be successful in testing such a game is by ensuring robust designs and also the use of the development framework (like Unity).

 When it comes to games on mobile, they should be tested on the latest Android and latest iOS devices by themselves.
 It also requires the use of realistic cross-connection networks and cross-platform before any mobile device testing can be done.